roughdrafts-xyz/Linki/README.md

 Writing Drafts is pretty easy - just use markdown in any text editor you prefer.
 As long as it can save to markdown directly, you're golden.
 (Future versions will support anything [Pandoc](https://pandoc.org/) can!)

-If a Draft is inside of a folder, it'll remember that - When you get to publishing it'll save the folder structure as part of the Title.You can edit your drafts like you would normal files.
+If a Draft is inside of a folder, it'll remember that - When you get to publishing it'll save the folder structure as part of the Title.
+You can edit your drafts like you would normal files.
 Move folders around.
 Rename things. linki will know what you changed when you ask it to publish your drafts.

 # Publishing Drafts